Y-TAC: from e-Sports to STEM

-YTAC is a 1st of its kind workforce training program for youth that intertwines esports competition and game development with custom development curriculum that exposes High School students not planning to head to a 4 year University to a career pathway in technology.
-Said another way, this program meets students in areas that naturally interest them, and uses e-sports and friendly competition as a gateway to STEM, and how technology and coding can offer an exciting career and life.
+Y-TAC is a first-of-its-kind workforce training program for youth that intertwines e-Sports competition and game development with custom development curriculum that exposes High School students to career pathways in technology.
+Said another way, this program meets students in areas that naturally interest them, and uses e-Sports and friendly competition as a gateway to STEM, and how technology and coding can offer an exciting career and life.

-The Carolina Fintech Hub and CELC, in partnership with the Bank of America, CMS, and the City of Charlotte are now accepting CMS students to be participants in the second Cohort of YTAC.
+The Carolina Fintech Hub (CFH) and Charlotte Executive Leadership Council (CELC), in partnership with the Live Oak Bank, nCino, Charlotte Mecklenburg-Schools, the Emerald Foundation, and New Hanover County Schools are now accepting students to be participants in the second Cohort of Y-TAC.

 YTAC in the News:

 - Even if COVID-19 Is a Party Pooper, Employers Find Ways to Celebrate – HR Today

 - The Charlotte Phoenix & Y-TAC Make the Most Out of COVID 19 – Charlotte Esports

 - Youth Technology Apprenticeship Camp Now Offered to New Hanover County Schools students – Ways 2 Rock

 - New Program Offers Economics Mobility for High School Seniors